 Has any motive been suggested for the attack?

 Mr Maillaud has said "the reasons and causes" for the killings have their "origins" in the UK.
-He has confirmed three areas were being probed: Engineer Mr al-Hilli's work, his family connections, and a possible Iraq link.
-However, a suggestion of a dispute between Mr Hilli and his brother over money has been denied by the brother.
-And for their part prosecutors said they view such speculation with caution and only intended to interview him "as a witness... just like any other family member".
+He says he is convinced there was a feud between Mr Hilli and his brother Zaid over inheritance.
+But Zaid al-Hilli has denied arranging the murders and accused French police of "covering up" the real target of the killings.
+He remains on bail after being arrested on suspicion of conspiracy to murder.
 Earlier media reports asked whether it was a bungled armed robbery that the cyclist may have inadvertently interrupted.
 Another report said the attack may have been a case of mistaken identity linked to drugs but police say the car park was not known as a haunt of dealers.

 Had the al-Hilli family been in France long?

-Exact details of the family's stay have not been confirmed.
-According Le Dauphine Libere they arrived on 3 September and had been due to leave by the end of the week, reports.
+Exact details of the family's stay remain unclear, as do their reasons for being on the forest road.
+According Le Dauphine Libere they arrived on 3 September and had been due to leave by the end of the week.
 Other reports say they arrived at the end of August.
-They were staying in a caravan at a campsite, Le Solitaire du Lac, in St Jorioz, 8km from Chevaline.
+They were staying in a caravan at a campsite, Le Solitaire du Lac, in St Jorioz, 8km (3.14 miles) from Chevaline.
 A woman at the campsite, whose name was not given, said she had seen the two women out picking apples with the two little girls earlier on Wednesday.
 "It was the first year that they had been seen here," she added.

 Why did it take eight hours to find Zeena?